bpesquet/pytorch-tutorial/pytorch_tutorial/convolutional_neural_network/README.md

 We use [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist), a classic dataset for image recognition.
 Each example is a 28x28 grayscale image,  associated with a label (fashion category) from 10 possible classes: t-shirt, trouser, pullover...

-This dataset is provided by PyTorch through the [FashionMNIST](https://pytorch.org/vision/0.19/generated/torchvision.datasets.FashionMNIST.html) class.
-In order to evaluate the trained model performance on unseen data, this class lets us download either the training set (60,000 images) or the test set (10,000 images).
+No need to download it manually: this dataset is provided by PyTorch through the [FashionMNIST](https://pytorch.org/vision/0.19/generated/torchvision.datasets.FashionMNIST.html) class, which lets us download either the training set (60,000 images) or the test set (10,000 images).

 Alongside download, a [transform](https://pytorch.org/vision/main/transforms.html) operation is applied to turn images into PyTorch tensors of shape `(color_depth, height, width)`, with pixel values scaled to the $[0,1]$ range.